jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-4-content-structure-and-refactoring/index.md

 Hugo has a few different ways you can organise your content, known as [Page Bundles](https://gohugo.io/content-management/page-bundles/).
 So far I've been adopting the **Branch Bundle** where I have all my articles in named markdown files under the `content/posts` directory, and storing all images under the `static/images` - so the article at `content/posts/blog-bootstrap.md` will be available at `/posts/blog-bootstrap/`.
 As time has gone on, the images directory has gotten rather large and difficult to understand what images apply to what posts.

 The alternative way to organise content is the **Leaf Bundle**.
 This is where at a branch level you have a directory with the name of the article you wish to publish, followed by an `index.md` file with the article content such as `content/posts/blog-bootstrap/index.md`.
-Any page resources defined in this directory can be referenced relatively in the markdown files within it, such that any images can be stored within `content/posts/blog-bootstrap/` and referred to in the markdown as `{{< figure src="my-relative-img.png" ...` as opposed to `{{< figure src="/images/my-not-relative-img.png" ...`.
+Any page resources defined in this directory can be referenced relatively in the markdown files within it, such that any images can be stored within `content/posts/blog-bootstrap/` and referred to in the markdown as `figure src="my-relative-img.png" ...` as opposed to `src="/images/my-not-relative-img.png" ...`.

 This allows me to organise content much more effectively such that we will be going from this structure: